software-mansion/react-native-reanimated/docs/docs/animations.md

 Beside the ability of adjusting animation options, another way of customizing animations is by using animation modifiers.
 Currently, Reanimated exposes three modifiers: [`delay`](api/delay), [`sequence`](api/sequence) and [`repeat`](api/repeat).
-As the name suggest, `delay` modifier makes the provided animation to start with a given delay, the `sequence` modifier allows a number of animations to be provided and will make them run one ofter another.
+As the name suggests, `delay` modifier makes the provided animation to start with a given delay, the `sequence` modifier allows a number of animations to be provided and will make them run one after another.
 The `repeat` modifier allows for the provided animation to be repeated several times.

 Modifiers typically take one or more animation objects with optional configuration as an input, and return an object that represents the modified animation.
 This makes it possible to wrap existing animation helpers (or custom helpers) or make a chain of modifiers when necessary.
 Please refer to the documentation of each of the modifier methods to learn about the ways how they can be parameterized.

-Let us now excercise the use of modifiers in practice and build animation that causes a rectangular view to wobble upon a button click.
+Let us now exercise the use of modifiers in practice and build animation that causes a rectangular view to wobble upon a button click.
 We start by rendering the actual view and defining rotation Shared Value that we then use to run the animation:

 ```js